-- submission to such conduct is made either explicitly or implicitly a term or condition of a person's employment - submission to or refusal to engage in such conduct is used as the basis for any employment decisions affecting such individual - such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment

-Sexual harassment, as defined above, may include, but is not limited to the following:
+- 4.• Ssubmission to such conduct is made either explicitly or implicitly a term or condition of a person's employment; - 2.• Ssubmission to or refusal to engage in such conduct is used as the basis for any employment decisions affecting such individual; or - 3.• Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment. - -Sexual harassment, as defined above, may include, but is not limited to the following: - 1.
+Uuninvited sex-oriented verbal "kidding" or demeaning sexual innuendoes, leers, gestures, teasing, sexually explicit or obscene jokes, remarks or questions of a sexual nature; - 2.
+Garaphic or suggestive comments about an individual's dress or body;

-- uninvited sex-oriented verbal "kidding" or demeaning sexual innuendoes, leers, gestures, teasing, sexually explicit or obscene jokes, remarks or questions of a sexual nature - graphic or suggestive comments about an individual's dress or body - displaying sexually explicit objects, photographs, writings, or drawings - unwelcome touching, such as patting, pinching, or constant brushing against another's body - suggesting or demanding sexual involvement of another employee, whether or not such suggestion or demand is accompanied by implicit or explicit threats concerning one's employment status or similar personal concerns - electronic: "sexting" (electronically sending messages with sexual content, including pictures and video), the use of sexually explicit language, harassment, cyberstalking, and threats via all forms of electronic communication (email, text/picture/video messages, intranet/online posting, blogs, instant messages, and social network websites like Facebook and Twitter)
+- 3. Ddisplaying sexually explicit objects, photographs, writings, or drawings; - 4.
+Uunwelcome touching, such as patting, pinching, or constant brushing against another's body; - 5.• Ssuggesting or demanding sexual involvement of another employee, whether or not such suggestion or demand is accompanied by implicit or explicit threats concerning one's employment status or similar personal concerns; or - 6.
+Textual/Eelectronic: "sexting" (electronically sending messages with sexual content, including pictures and video), the use of sexually explicit language, harassment, cyber-stalking, and threats via all forms of electronic communication (email, text/picture/video messages, intranet/online posting, blogs, instant messages, and social network websites like Facebook and Twitter).